lucamathias/basecv/README.md

 This is a small and simple command line tool to convert numbers between bases.
 All bases that are displayable with digits and the latin alphabet [2-36] are supported.

-For now, only positive integers are supported.
+For now only integers are supported.

-- [x] positive integer
-- [ ] negative integer
-- [ ] positive decimal
-- [ ] negative decimal

 ## Installation